Frankr22/Machine-Learning-for-Oesophageal-Cancer-Diagnosis/README.md

 - Scikit-learn for machine learning
 - Python Pandas for data manipulation
-- X for data visualization
+- Tableau for data visualizations
-- HTML/CSS/Bootstrap for frontend web development
+- Streamlit for frontend web development
 - JavaScript Plotly for interactive data visualization
 - SQL Database for data storage and retrieval
 - Amazon Web Services for cloud-based SQL hosting